nchain-innovation/utxo-as-a-service/README.md

 ```
 Note again that this is dependent on `MySQL` database.

-This will provides a REST API with a Swagger interface at http://localhost:5010/docs
+This will provide a REST API with a Swagger interface at http://localhost:5010/docs

 ![Rest Api](docs/diagrams/UaaS_REST_API.png)